mozilla/DeepSpeech/doc/ParallelOptimization.rst

 Parallel Optimization
 =====================

-This is how we implement optimization of the DeepSpeech model across GPUs on a single host.
+This is how we implement optimization of the Mozilla Voice STT model across GPUs on a single host.
 Parallel optimization can take on various forms.
 For example one can use asynchronous updates of the model, synchronous updates of the model, or some combination of the two.